ooni/spec/backends/bk-005-ooni-run-v2.md

 }
 ```

+The `inputs_extra` field should be a list of JSON objects, with each object
+corresponding to an entry in the `inputs` list.
+This allows you to attach
+additional metadata to each input.
+The `targets_name` field specifies the name
+of a predefined target list that will be used to dynamically generate the inputs
+list.
+This name must be recognized by the backend and agreed upon in advance
+between the link creator and the backend system.

 ### Response status code

 Upon receiving a request to create a link, the API will respond:

 1. SHOULD fail with `4xx` if the request body does not parse, it is not a JSON object,
    any required field is missing and/or if any present field has an invalid value.
+In particular,
+   note that it will error when `targets_name` and `inputs` are provided at the same time in any nettest

 2. if everything is okay, MUST return a `200` response.